 BAKE.
 After 10 minutes of baking, remove rolls from oven, pour remaining chicken mixture around the rolls, top with sauce and bake an additional 20 minutes.
 Remove and serve warm.
 Enjoy.

 Tips + Storing Info

-Use chicken breast instead of rotisserie chicken if you’d like.
+Use cooked chicken breasts instead of rotisserie chicken if you’d like.
 If you need a good shredded chicken recipe check here.
 You could also make our easy oven baked chicken, cut it into cubes and use it in this recipe.